cohesivestack/ineo/README.md

 ## Installation

-1. Execute the bellow line on your terminal:
+1. Execute the line bellow on your terminal:

    ```
    curl -sSL http://getineo.cohesivestack.com | bash -s install
    ```

-2. Restart your terminal or execute the bellow line:
+2. Restart your terminal or execute the line bellow:

     ```
     source ~/.bash_profile